MintyFreshe/INST-326-Final-Project/README.md

 ## Notes

-- The application saves data to `transactions.csv` automatically.
+- The application saves data to "transactions.csv" automatically.
 - Invalid input (like non-numeric amounts) is rejected gracefully.
 - Closing the GUI exits the program cleanly.